Zabirhasanbadhon/Zabirhasanbadhon/README.md

 - 👯 I’m looking to collaborate on Projects.
 - 💬 Ask me about Machine Learning,Python,Java.
 - 📫 How to reach me: zabirhasanbadhon@gmail.com
-- ⚡ Fun fact: I Can Play Basketball.
+- ⚡ Fun fact: I can make Funny Joke.

 - 🔭 I’m currently reading paper, articles, lots of paper and articles about AI.